Skip to Main Content

 Negative Results are Not a Limitation!

 Negative evidence refers to findings that unexpectedly challenge rather than support your hypothesis.
 If you didn't get the results you anticipated, it may mean your hypothesis was incorrect and needs to be reformulated.
-Or, perhaps you have stumbled onto something unexpected that warrants further study.
+Or, as is often the case, you have stumbled onto something unexpected that warrants further study.
 Moreover, the absence of an effect may be very telling in many situations, particularly in experimental research designs.
-In any case, your results may very well be of importance to others even though they did not support your hypothesis.
+In any case, your results may very well be of importance to others even though they did not support your initial assumptions.
 Do not fall into the trap of thinking that results contrary to what you expected is a limitation to your study.
-If you carried out the research well, they are simply your results and only require additional interpretation.
+If you carried out the research well, they are simply your results and only require additional interpretation in the discussion section of your paper.

 Yet Another Writing Tip